MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsOnlineVoicemailPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet assigns an existing voicemail policy to a user.
+This cmdlet assigns an pre-configured voicemail policy to a user.
 Voicemail policies are used by the organization to manage Voicemail-related features such as transcription.

 ## EXAMPLES